ThenWho/PoliS_FAQ_Adventure/README.md

 * :see_no_evil:	they have a clear overview of the process,
 * etc

 Essentially a FAQ on steroids 🙂.
-Maybe even an attempt at semi-automated, early-stage facilitation.
+Maybe even an attempt at semi-automated, early-stage facilitation :gear:	:raising_hand:	.

 And why not a text adventure? :speech_balloon: :left_speech_bubble: